wuttiwong01/pokiimap/docs/index.rst

 **PokiiMap is a 3rd party PokemonGO client that is not affilicated with Niantic.
 Please read warnings and use at your own risks**

+**PokiiMap is NOT a PokemonGo bot, it will NOT perform ANY actions AUTOMATICALLY without you pressing some buttons first**.
+You can catch/loot in PokiiMap but YOU DO NOT HAVE TO USE THEM.
+If you don't enable and use catch/loot, PokiiMap is just very full featured pokemon scanner app.

 If you just want to use it, get the latest release `HERE`_

 .. _HERE: download.html